rc-luo/rc-luo.github.io/_posts/2022-09-18-Sharing-my-notes-on-optimization.md

 title: 'Sharing my notes on optimization'
 date: 2022-09-18
 permalink: /posts/2022/09/Sharing-my-notes-on-optimization/
-pinned: yes
+pinned: no
 tags:
   - news
   - blogs
 ---

-This is to share [my notes on optimization](/files/Notes-on-Optimization-ec242d4.pdf), which are still incomplete, missing lots of crucial contents, and waiting for updates.
+This is to share [my notes on optimization](/files/Notes-on-Optimization.pdf), which are still incomplete, missing lots of crucial contents, and waiting for updates.

 Missing proofs
 ======